Patti Bao

 with Brent Hecht, Mike Horn, Darren Gergle

 Wikipedia has been shown to exhibit considerable diversity in content and coverage across its many language editions.
-We are currently developing Omnipedia, a system that highlights the similarities and differences that exist among Wikipedia language editions, and makes salient information that is unique to each language as well as that which is shared more widely.
+However, unless you are highly multilingual, it is difficult to access most of this information.
+To address this problem, we developed Omnipedia, a Java application that highlights the similarities and differences that exist among Wikipedia language editions, and makes salient information that is unique to each language as well as that which is shared more widely.

 Smart phones for business